caisa-lab/HyperbolicMultiHopReasoning/README.md

 ### [train_random_walk](./train_random_walk.py)

 Training script for the Random Walk part.
+You can do `--hyperbolic` to train the HyperbolicSoftPromptModel.
 Hyperparameters and model type can be adjusted in the [config](./src/config).